Valentino Mazzola: Style of play

-Mazzola is considered one of the best football players of all time, and perhaps the first modern all-around footballer; a well-rounded, versatile, and hardworking player, he was capable of playing in any position on the pitch, and was known for his strong character and winning mentality, as well as his ability to lead his teammates to victory with his charismatic presence and leadership (Mazzola was famous for raising his shirt's sleeves when his team was not playing well as a signal to his teammates and the fans).
+Mazzola is widely regarded as one of the best football players of his era.
+He was a versatile and physically apt player, capable of playing in multiple positions on the pitch.
+He was also noted for his charismatic presence and leadership on the field; contemporaries and later accounts describe his habit of raising his shirt sleeves during matches as a signal to his teammates and supporters that the team wasn't performing well.

 Mazzola was a quick, strong and energetic midfielder, with excellent technical qualities and dribbling skills, as well as notable stamina, positional sense, vision, creativity, and accurate shooting and passing ability with both feet.
 Because of his tactical intelligence and many attributes, he was capable of both scoring and creating goals for his team.
-He was also an excellent playmaker, and highly regarded for his ability to orchestrate his team's attacking moves.
+He was also an excellent playmaker and highly regarded for his ability to orchestrate his team's attacking moves.
 Although he was usually deployed as an attacking midfielder, he was also capable of playing in more offensive roles, as a main forward, as a winger on either flank or as an inside or supporting striker.
-Despite his small stature, he excelled in the air, due to his power, timing, heading accuracy, and elevation, which allowed him to beat larger players for the ball.
+Despite his small stature, he excelled in the air due to his power, timing, heading accuracy, and elevation, which allowed him to beat larger players to the ball.

-Although he was mainly renowned for his offensive and creative capabilities, Mazzola was also highly competent defensively, often pressing and tackling opponents in order to win back possession, and was even capable of being deployed as a central midfielder, or as a defender.
+Although he was mainly renowned for his offensive and creative capabilities, Mazzola was also highly competent defensively, often pressing and tackling opponents in order to win back possession, and was even capable of being deployed as a central midfielder or as a defender.

 In the Milan area, players who insist on dribbling rather than passing are called "Veneziani" (Venetians).
 This is a reference to when Mazzola played for Venezia, as well as his penchant for undertaking individual dribbling runs.
 José Altafini, a forward who won the 1958 World Cup with Brazil and also played for Italy, is called "Mazzola" in his home country due to his resemblance to Valentino.